darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Prebuilt Files Package
 ----------------------

-As mentioned before, you can get the Prebuilt Files Package from the :ref:`link <db_pkg>` at the beginning of this documentation.
+You can get the Prebuilt Files Package from the :ref:`link <db_pkg>` mentioned at the beginning of this documentation.
-You can also get the Prebuilt Files Package from /Debian8.10/Prebuilds folder on DVD.
+You can also get the Prebuilt Files Package from the DVD in /Debian8.10/Prebuilds folder.
 However, it may be outdated so always compare the versions (the last number in the filename is the release date).

-Typically, the content of the prebuilt package has the structure as in
-*Table 1* below:
+The prebuilt package has the following content (*Table 1*):

 .. table:: Table 1: Prebuilt Files Package
   :width: 100%
   :align: center

   +----------------------------------------+--------------------------------------+
   | Contents                               | Comment                              |